Teacher Training Program

 Level One has three required components: a retreat, practicum and teaching-assistantship.
 In order to apply, interested participants must have:

-(1) attended or be enrolled in the Introductory CBCT ten-week course or two-weekend intensive with Geshe Lobsang Negi (see below*);
+(1) attended or be enrolled in the CBCT Foundation eight-week course or two-weekend intensive with Geshe Lobsang Negi (see below*);

 (2) been practicing meditation regularly for at least one year; and

 (3) attended at least one 7-day, teacher-led residential retreat.

 *For more information on our upcoming Introductory courses and to register, click here.